johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 The following automations were set to achieve this.

-#### 6.6.1 Automations for presence detection
+#### 6.7.1 Automations for presence detection

 **Creation of input\_datetime fields**

-Two input\_datetime fields have been created for the purpose of presence detection: `input_datetime.beweginglaatst_0` and `input_datetime.bewegingeennalaatst_1` .
+Two input\_datetime fields have been created for the purpose of presence detection: `input_datetime.movement_last` and `input_datetime.movement_one_before_last` .
 On a motion detection one is to date/time of the last movement detected and on the next detected motion this value is passed to the other.

 This is used, bc it is desired that a minimum of two movements need to be detected in the last 30 minutes to keep the status of some one home, `input_boolean.iemandthuis`, to 'on'.